-Now in its third year, Disabled Access Day is going from strength to strength.
+Disabled Access Day is going from strength to strength in its third year.

-For the first two years, we were encouraged to visit somewhere or do something we hadn’t done before, but it was a bit limiting because is was only on one specific day.
+For the first two years, we were encouraged to visit somewhere or do something we hadn’t done before, but it was a bit limiting because it was only on one specific day.

-This year, Disabled Access Day was actually spread over 3 days meaning there was more opportunity for everyone to join in.
+This year, Disabled Access Day was spread over three days meaning there was more opportunity for everyone to join in.

-Also, by extending the Disabled Access Day period, more organisations, businesses and vendors were able to take part.
+Also, by extending the Disabled Access Day period, more organisations, businesses, and vendors could participate.

-But, as luck would have it, a chance conversation with Felicity from Hoe Grange Holidays resulted in us heading over to the Peak District for a relaxing break and to check out their award winning accessible cottages and camping pods.
+But, as luck would have it, a chance conversation with Felicity from Hoe Grange Holidays resulted in us heading to the Peak District for a relaxing break and checking out their award-winning accessible cottages and camping pods.

 Disabled Access Day 2017

-This little fella was quite upset he wasn’t joining us for the weekend.
+This little fellow was quite upset he wasn’t joining us for the weekend.

 We said hello to our home for the weekend – I know, we are so lucky…